TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 Installation
 =============

-This project is not an typo3 extension, but a stand alone application. used to render documentation.
-If you want to learn more about how to write documentation, please check the typo3 website.
+This project is not a TYPO3 extension, but a standalone application used to render documentation.
+If you want to learn more about how to write documentation, please check the TYPO3 documentation website.

 .. add a link to the typo3 website using interlinking?

-We provide 2 methods to install the project on your local machine.
+Two methods are provided to install the project on your local machine.

 - Using Docker
 - Using PHP